-Automation & Electronic Systems Technology (AEST) drives modern industry by boosting efficiency, quality, and safety through robotics, PLCs, and AI, enabling 24/7 operations and reducing costs.
-Getting in requires technical skills developed from programs focusing on electronics, PLCs, robotics, and system integration to become crucial technicians, electricians, and maintenance specialists in manufacturing, logistics, and beyond.
+Automation Shaping Modern Industry by improving efficiency, quality, and safety through robotics, PLCs, and AI—enabling continuous operations and lowering costs.
+Entering this field requires technical training in electronics, PLCs, robotics, and system integration, preparing you for roles as technicians, electricians, and maintenance specialists across manufacturing, logistics, and other industries.
+Contact ITI Technical College today for more information.

-- Increased Productivity & Efficiency: Automation streamlines repetitive tasks, enabling faster, continuous, and more precise production processes such as assembly, material handling, and shipping.
+- Increased Productivity & Efficiency: Automates repetitive tasks, enabling faster, continuous, and more pr

-- Cost Reduction: Automated processes help lower labor costs, reduce material waste, and optimize overall operational expenses over time.
+- Cost Reduction: Lowers labor, waste, material, and operational costs over time.

-- Supply Chain Optimization: Real-time tracking, automated inventory systems, and technologies like robotics and drones improve logistics and supply chain efficiency.
+- Supply Chain Optimization: Real-time tracking, automated inventory (robots, drones), and streamlined logistics.

 Industries Most Reliant On Automation & Electronic Systems Technology